A CutFEM divergence-free discretization for the Stokes problem: Introduction

 Originating from first principles, mass conservation is a favorable property for numerical solutions to equations governing the motion of fluids.
 For incompressible viscous fluids there is a recent effort in developing Galerkin methods that conserve the mass through enforcing the discrete velocity to be divergence--free~\cite{Evans1,Falk1,Guz1,Guz2,Lehr1,Zhang}.
 In many cases however, the exactly divergence--free approximations come at a price of high-order spaces or confined to certain triangulations.
 This extra complexity makes it difficult, if at all possible, to apply them for modeling of flows with additional features such as propagating interfaces and free surfaces exhibiting large deformations.
 One way to address the difficulty of computing flows with finite elements in heavily deforming volumes is to uncouple the volume triangulation from interface/boundary tracking.
 For sharp interface representations (e.g. by a level-set method~\cite{Sethian1} in contrast to diffuse-interface approach~\cite{Ander1}) this suggests using geometrically unfitted finite element (FE) methods, e.g. XFEM~\cite{XFEM} or cutFEM~\cite{cutFEM}.
 While unfitted variants of equal order pressure-velocity, Taylor--Hood and several other well-known finite element methods were studied recently~\cite{St1,BurmanHansbo14,GuzmanMaxim18,St2,St3,St4}, unfitted mass-conserving elements for primitive-variable formulations of the Stokes or incompressible Navier-Stokes equations are not well developed yet.

 This brings our attention to the Scott-Vogelius (SV) finite element pair~\cite{SV1} of continuous polynomial elements of degree $k$ for velocity and discontinuous polynomial elements of degree $(k-1)$ for pressure.
-The SV element is known to be inf-sup stable~\cite{GR} for shape-regular triangulations of $\mathbb{R}^2$ and $k\ge 4$ provided the triangulation does not contain singular vertices \cite{SV1,GS}.
+The SV element is known to be inf-sup stable~\cite{GR} for shape-regular triangulations of $\mathbb{R}^2$ and $k\ge 4$ provided the triangulation does not contain nearly singular vertices \cite{SV1,GS}.
 For $\mathbb{R}^3$ the situation is more subtle and for a specific structured family of triangulations, stability is known for $k\ge6$~\cite{Zhang2}.
-On triangulations resulting from a barycenteric refinement of a macro triangulation the stability, however, follows in $\mathbb{R}^d$ for $k\ge d$~\cite{ArnoldQiu92,Zhang,Guz2}.
+On triangulations resulting from a barycenteric (or Clough-Tocher/Alfeld) refinement of a macro triangulation the stability, however, follows in $\mathbb{R}^d$ for $k\ge d$~\cite{ArnoldQiu92,Zhang,Guz2}.

 Since the divergence of any FE velocity field belong to the pressure FE space, a standard mixed formulation of the Stokes problem using the SV element delivers pointwise divergence-free solutions, providing us with an example of a stable and relatively simple mass conserving finite element method.